pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-binning/tutorial.md

    An alternative tool would be {% tool [DAS Tool](toolshed.g2.bx.psu.edu/repos/iuc/das_tool/das_tool/1.1.7+galaxy1) %}  ({% cite Sieber2018DASTool %}) which is also available in Galaxy.

-For the refinement we will use the bins created by all the binners used before.
-If you do not want to run them all by yourself, we have provided the results here as well.
+For the refinement, we will use the bins created by all the binners used before.
+If you did not run them all by yourself, we have provided the results here as well.

 > <hands-on-title>Get result bins</hands-on-title>
 >
-> 1. Import the contig file from [Zenodo]({{ page.zenodo_link }}) or a data library:
+> 1. Import the bin files from [Zenodo]({{ page.zenodo_link }}) or a data library:
 >
 >    ```text
 >    {{ page.zenodo_link }}/files/semibin_0.fasta